-School governors are volunteers who help to run the school.
-Some are elected (staff and parent governors) and others are appointed either by the local authority or from the local community.
+School governors are volunteers who work with school leaders to ensure high standards of education.
+Some are elected (staff and parent governors) and others are appointed from the local community.

-The Federation of Wellow and Awbridge Primary Schools has a joint Governing Body who work together to support and challenge each school through clear roles and responsibilities.
+Wellow and Awbridge Primary Schools share a joint Local Academy Committee who work together to support and challenge each school through clear roles and responsibilities.
 Governors take a keen interest in the life of the school and support staff to raise standards through strong strategic leadership.

 What do governors do?

 School governors have a wide range of responsibilities, helping to raise standards of pupil achievement and planning the school’s future direction, always in consultation with the school leaders and other staff.
 We are also accountable for the performance of the school to parents and the wider community.
 We are not expected to take detailed decisions about the day-to-day management of the school: that is the job of the school leaders.

 - Helping to establish the aims and policies of the school and how standards of education can be constantly improved